Preparing your child for adulthood

 This process should be no different for a child or young person with special educational needs or disability (SEND).
 Preparation for adult life needs to start as early as possible in order to allow young people to develop the skills and knowledge they will need to have choice and control over their lives.

 Young people are given more of a say about their education than children, and parents have less of a say.
-Young people are encouraged to make decisions about their (EHC Plan), learning and life choices.
+Young people are encouraged to make decisions about their Education Health and Care Plan (EHC Plan), learning and life choices.
 As a parent or carer you are probably used to making these decisions for your child and you will continue to have a vital role in encouraging your young person to make and share their views, goals and ambitions for future life and have a smooth and positive transition to adulthood.

 The law says children and young people can access information, advice and support separately from their parents.
 This must be impartial, confidential and free.
 If parents ask York SENDIASS for support for a young person over 16, we will ask for the young person’s consent and discuss the types of support we offer.